Do the Digit Insurance

 How to Read an ESR Test Report?

 The results of erythrocyte sedimentation rate are calculated in millimetres per hour (mm/hr).
-The greater the value, the higher are the chances of inflammation.
+The faster the sedimentation rate, the greater the degree of inflammation or the presence of an underlying condition.
+The greater the value, the higher the chances of inflammation.
 Typically, females have higher levels of ESR than males.

-Normal and abnormal sed rate test results are mentioned in the table below –
+ESR levels can indicate different health statuses ranging from normal to potentially high or low, which may require further medical evaluation.
+Normal and abnormal sed rate test results are mentioned in the table below:

 Gender and Age Normal Test Results Abnormal Test Results